 - Make reservations.
 Cast members have a much easier time making changes to your reservations the day of.
 It's much more difficult to seat people who do not have reservations.

 - Need to adjust the time or party size?
 Check with the host or hostess that day.
 It's possible you may have better luck changing that current reservation to suit your needs.

 - If you have no reservation, keep calling to check for cancellations and ask at the restaurant.
 It may not work, but it can’t hurt to try.

 - If you have a group of six or eight, see if you can get two smaller reservations at the same time.

-- If you are eating at a quick-service restaurant, consider eating early or at times between regular meal times.
+- When dining at a quick-service restaurant, consider eating early or at times between regular meal times.

 - If you have missed the chance to make a reservation on Thanksgiving, we still recommend reserving another meal on a different day during your journey.
 Know that turkey is generally on the menu only on Thanksgiving.
 If that doesn't work, use this information to plan ahead and reserve 60 days in advance next year.

 - Hop by the Festival of Holidays food booths at California Adventure for seasonal tastes and treats if you are more into holiday snacking than dining.

 - If all else fails, go for the turkey legs!
 It toadally counts as a Disneyland Thanksgiving dinner.

 Have a question about planning your Disneyland Thanksgiving dinner?
 Share your question in the comments.
 Want to know what crowds will be like on Thanksgiving Day?
 Check out our Los Angeles crowd calendar!